 Alongside Mario, Dr. Mario is currently ranked as an A-tier fighter in Super Smash Bros.
-4. Compared to his red-clad counterpart, Dr. Mario is stronger and slower.
-His forward tilt can be angled and serves as a solid neutral option, while his up and down tilts are generally less useful due to their limited range.
-Dr. Mario’s smash attacks are noticeably stronger than Mario’s; forward smash, while lacking in range, can KO opponents as early as 95% when sweetspotted.
+4. Compared to his red-clad counterpart, Dr. Mario is stronger but slower.
+His forward tilt can be angled and serves as a solid neutral option, but his up and down tilts are generally less useful due to their limited range.
+Dr. Mario’s smash attacks are noticeably stronger than Mario’s; forward smash, while lacking in range, can KO opponents as early as 90% when sweetspotted.
 Up smash is a great aerial punish that renders the doctor’s head intangible throughout its duration.
 Dr. Mario can also gimp opponents by shooting Megavitamins off-stage or using Super Sheet to intercept enemies who recover high.

-In Super Smash Bros.
+Super Smash Bros.
 Ultimate

 In Super Smash Bros.
 Ultimate, Dr. Mario was significantly buffed and is now considered superior to Mario.
 His general attack power is much stronger, which allows him to rack up damage more quickly and get KOs earlier.
 His Megavitamins are better combo tools, he doesn’t have to worry about accidentally charging F.L.U.D.D., and he has a brand-new down air that meteor smashes opponents off-stage.
 Furthermore, Dr. Mario’s AI isn’t as spammy as Mario’s can get, which makes him much easier to train.